kylehill/band-names/README.md

 #### You can add to the list by submitting a PR!
 Some rules, because I can:

+* Please make your commit message the band name to be added to the list.
 * Please only append new names to the end of the list -- there is something of a chronology in here that's sentimental to me.
 * Include the context of where your name came from in `name-context.txt`!
 I would *love* a full story if you're up to it, but a short sentence or a particular quote taken hilariously out of context is also great.